FairRootGroup/ODC/examples/README.md

 .quit
 ```

+The default sequence of request can also be executed in batch mode using `--batch` option.
+The sequence of commands can be changed via `--cmds` option.

 ### Data Distribution example
 For a Data Distribution example create a topology file `ex-dd-topology.xml` with the following content:
 ```